Image

 All DHC-3T Turbo Otters have single exhausts on both sides of the nose.

 The Vazar DHC-3T Turbo Otter is the most popular turbine conversion.
-It also has the most pointed nose, with the prop spinner being flush with the cowling.
-Further note the large cabin windows!
+It has a pointed nose, with the prop spinner being flush with the cowling.
+Further note the large cabin windows on this aircraft!

 Here is a detail photo of the streamlined, pointed nose of the Vazar DHC-3T.
 Note the rounded rectangular air intake directly below the prop spinner.